hansifer/grunt-file-info/README.md

 | Minified |   17.9 kB |   19.7 kB |
 | Gzipped  |    3.9 kB |    4.1 kB |
 ```

+File injection occurs only if a portion of the destination file matches `options.inject.text` and one or more corresponding field values _change_, in which case a diff report is normally output to the command line for the matching portion of text.

+If the destination file does not exist, it is created and populated with the generated text.
+In that case the template function `pass()` yields an empty string.

-<nowiki>*</nowiki> _Text is written to the destination file in this case only if any of the size values for "Version 1" have changed.
-Note that "Version 2" values in this case are simply propagated from the existing text in the file._
+Note that in the example above, text is written to the destination file only if any of the size values _for "Version 1"_ have changed.
+"Version 2" values in this case are simply propagated from existing text.

 #### Kitchen Sink

-The following comprehensive example shows the use of multiple `file_info` targets that write file information about a number of source files to the same portion of a README.md file.
+The following extensive example shows the use of two `file_info` targets that each write source file stats for a particular version of an application _to the same portion_ of a README.md file.

 ```js
 grunt.initConfig({